eruizdechavez/talks/immigrate.js/Immigratejs.md

 ... landed a position at a company whose development team was mostly outsourced from my home town.

-Fun history: Job posting said JavaScript was just a "nice to have", but I ended up having to learn the basics during a test, in their office and most of my tasks where both PHP and JavaScript.
+Fun story: Job posting said JavaScript was just a "nice to have", but I ended up having to learn the basics during a test, in their office and most of my tasks where either 100% JavaScript or dynamic JavaScript generated with PHP.

----

-class: center, middle

-Thanks to PHP and all previous experiences...

 ---